FAQ

 What health testing do they typically have?

-Mandated health testing by ISSA Shilohs includes OFA/PennHip hips, OFA elbows, heart holter monitor as a puppy, temperament testing, and heart auscultation.
+Health testing usually includes OFA/PennHip hips, OFA elbows, heart holter monitor as a puppy, temperament testing, and heart auscultation/echocardiogram.

 How long is the average waitlist for a Shiloh?